sarabbafrani/DNSPerfTest/README.md

 ---

 With DNSPerfTest, you can ensure that your network is configured with the best performing DNS servers, enhancing your internet experience and application performance.

----

-Feel free to customize the README further to better match your project's specifics or add any additional details you think are relevant.